-As per the Bye Laws of the Company at the time of its conversion to a Saudi Closed Joint Stock Company, the first financial statements of the Company will be prepared for the period from 26 November 2014, being date of its ministerial resolution, to 31 December 2015.
-The Company's first financial period commenced on the date of ministerial resolution upto 31 December 2015.
-The first interim financial statements have been prepared for the period from 26 November 2014 to 31 March 2015.
+As per the By Laws of the Company at the time of its conversion to a Saudi Closed Joint Stock Company, the first financial statements of the Company will be prepared for the period from 26 November 2014, being date of its ministerial resolution, to 31 December 2015.
+The Company's first financial period commenced on the date of ministerial resolution and will be upto 31 December 2015.